log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Never use IDs, they aren't re-usable
+* Never use IDs, they aren't re-usable.

 ```css
 /* Bad */